-Ensure a shared vision for young children in the Elgin, Illinois community is clearly held, broadly disseminated, and acted upon.
+- Ensure a shared vision for young children is clearly held, broadly disseminated, and acted upon in the community.

-Support awareness and access for families to high-quality child development and early learning experiences.
+- Support awareness and access for families to high-quality care and early learning experiences.

-Respond to Elgin community data about strengths, needs, and gaps.
+- Respond to community data about strengths, gaps, and needs.

 Since beginning discussions in 2011 in a local coffee shop, our vision has been that all children would arrive at Kindergarten prepared, healthy, happy, and ready to learn.
 This vision takes a village of support in the three overlapping systems of early learning and development, family leadership and support, and health while keeping thriving children and families at the center of our work.
 This system model is why we work with families and caregivers, educators and staff, healthcare professionals, and system leaders.